Year of entry 2024

 - International fees

-Core modules explore social theories, issues and research methods relevant to social and public policy.
-You will develop core skills in critical policy analysis and policy evaluation.
+You’ll take core modules that investigate social theories, issues and research methods relevant to social and public policy.
+You’ll also develop core skills in critical policy analysis and policy evaluation.
 There are also opportunities to study and debate current policy issues, such as work and welfare, migration, child and family policy, or the challenges of ageing populations, with a focus on real-life examples.

 Supported by our well-known research centres and taught by expert tutors, you’ll tailor the programme to suit your own interests and career aspirations.
 With a range of optional modules to choose from, you could pursue further advanced research skills or study complementary social topics such as disability studies, gender studies, racism and ethnicity studies, or globalisation.